 Learn more about TravelBank’s perspective on NGS in this LinkedIn article by our Co-Founder & CEO, Duke Chung.

 Basic Economy Restrictions and Fees to Know

 Booking the lowest fare available comes at the cost of flexibility.
 The first serious restriction about basic economy is rigid scheduling.
 There are no flight changes (including same-day changes, which are an option with regular economy) and no refunds.
 The airline requires you to take the exact flight you initially booked, so changing to a different flight would require buying a new ticket.
 Last-minute seat assignments increase the chances of an unpleasant middle row flight, or even getting involuntarily bumped to an alternate flight if the flight is oversold.

 Basic economy puts ticket holders on the lowest priority rung when it comes to boarding and travelers are also likely to find themselves attended to last if a flight needs to be rebooked due to weather or mechanical problems.
 Basic economy fares typically have restrictions on seat selection, ticket changes, carry on bags, boarding priority, and upgrades.

-Major airlines created basic economy fare to complete with bare bones tickets offered by low cost carriers like Spirit, Frontier, etc. To ensure that Brex travelers do not accidentally book these fares without understanding the restrictions, we’ve created a warning dialog that requires users to confirm any time they select a 1-star flight.
+Major airlines created basic economy fare to compete with bare bones tickets offered by low cost carriers like Spirit, Frontier, etc. To ensure that Brex travelers do not accidentally book these fares without understanding the restrictions, we’ve created a warning dialog that requires users to confirm any time they select a 1-star flight.